 If you experience tenesmus often, talk to your doctor about your symptoms.
 Be sure to tell them about any:

 If you are struggling with tenesmus, there are a number of treatment options available.
 In most cases, your symptom can be relieved using home remedies.

-If diarrhea has caused your tenesmus, your doctor might treat your condition with antibiotics.
-Antibiotics are effective in fighting bacteria and parasites, but if a virus is the cause of your diarrhea antibiotics won’t be effective.
+If diarrhea has caused your tenesmus, your doctor might treat your condition with antibiotics, which are effective in fighting bacteria and parasites.
+If a virus is the cause of your diarrhea, antibiotics won’t be effective.
 Your doctor might take you off certain medications if they cause your diarrhea.

-If constipation led to your tenesmus, laxatives and medications that help add water to your stool might be an option for you.
+If constipation led to your tenesmus, laxatives and medications that help add water to your stool.
+These might be an option for you.
 In more severe cases, your doctor might break up the compacted stool manually.
-This is done by breaking up the stool using his or her finger.
+Your doctor will do this by breaking up the stool using their finger.

 This feature is for informational purposes only and should not be used to diagnose.
 Please consult a healthcare professional if you have health concerns.